Cullen Visitor Guide

 A natural domed hill just outside of Cullen village that has a community-managed path to the top.
 There is a viewing platform on the top of the hill that offers visitors superb views of the Aberdeenshire coastline.

 A dome-shaped hill that rises 320 metres through woodland to the south of Cullen.
-There is a zig-zagging track to the summit that is partially accessible by car but beyond the entrance marked ‘Seafield Estate’ it is frequently used by mountain bikers so walkers must take care.
+There is a zig-zag track to the summit that is partially accessible by car, but beyond the entrance marked ‘Seafield Estate’, it is frequently used by mountain bikers, so walkers must take care.

-A secluded beach to the east of Cullen that can only be accessed by following a footpath that runs along the coastline or a narrow track that threads through fields.
-The beach is surrounded by low cliffs on each side and there is a winding path that offers clifftop walks between Cullen and the small village of Sandend.
+A secluded beach to the east of Cullen can only be accessed by following a footpath that runs along the coastline or a narrow track that threads through fields.
+Low cliffs encircle the beach on all sides, and between Cullen and the tiny village of Sandend there is a winding path that offers clifftop walks.

 Frequently Asked Questions